Kilometre zero: Spain

 Spain has its kilometre zero at the Puerta del Sol in Madrid, in front of the Royal House of the Post Office.

 A plaque on the ground marks the official time in Spain, according to an urban legend.
 The plaque that marks this point was rotated 180 degrees by mistake in 2002 during a renovation of the square.
 This was corrected in 2009.
 The clock of the Post Office building marks the official time for Madrid, synchronized with Spanish ROA Time.

 Sri Lanka

-In Sri Lanka, all distances from Colombo are measured in kilometres (formerly in miles) from the Fort Clock Tower near President's House.
+In Sri Lanka, all distances from its capital Colombo are measured in kilometres (formerly in miles) from the Fort Clock Tower near the President's House.
 This practice began with the construction of the Colombo-Kandy road in 1830, which was the first modern highway in the island.
-Since then three major roads have been constructed in Colombo; A1 – Colombo-Kandy Road, A2 – Colombo-Wellawaya (CGHW) Road and A4 – Colombo-Batticaloa (CRWB) Road.
+Since then, three major roads have been constructed in Colombo, i.e. A1 – Colombo-Kandy Road, A2 – Colombo-Wellawaya (CGHW) Road and A4 – Colombo-Batticaloa (CRWB) Road.